 According to Dr. Josh Axe, D.N.M., C.N.S., D.C., founder of DrAxe.com, best-selling author of Eat Dirt, and co-founder of Ancient Nutrition, sunflower seed butter isn’t only high in protein, it’s also packed with vitamin E, loaded with magnesium, and full of healthy fats.

-Organic sunflower seed butter contains an average of three grams of protein, which helps you feel full longer.
+One serving (a tablespoon) of organic sunflower seed butter contains an average of three grams of protein, which helps you feel full longer.
 (If you find yourself being always hungry, here are 8 reasons that might explain why.)
 “Peanut butter has long been the reigning champion of portable, high-protein pre- and post-gym snacks.
 But sunflower seed butter can give it a run for its money,” says Dr. Axe.
 “That’s because each serving of sunflower seed butter has about three grams of protein, a great size for a snack, particularly when paired with carbs.”
 (Here’s how to add more protein to your diet without even trying.)

 “Vitamin E is one of our body’s favorite antioxidants,” says Dr. Axe.
 Sunflower seed butter’s vitamin E content balances cholesterol levels, increases immunity, and even reduces the appearance of aging.
 In case you need more convincing, just one tablespoon of sunflower seed butter only has 93 calories and provides 24 percent of your body’s daily need of vitamin E.